Unit 5 - Practice Quiz

 C. To compress the input sequence into a fixed-length context vector

-D. To visualize the data
+D. To generate the output sequence

 17 What is the 'Context Vector' in a traditional RNN-based Encoder-Decoder model?